sebastianotronto/kummer-degrees/README.md

 A preprint by A. Perucca, P. Sgobba and S. Tronto that explains how this is possible can be found in the docs folder.

+The computational complexity of the algorithm has not been computed precisely.
-I have not computed accurately the complexity of the code.
-However, I can say the following:
+However, we can say the following:
 * The complexity is exponential in the rank r of the group.
 * The script can become slow if the generators of the group G are n-th powers for very high n.